Automatically update your documentation or other repository content by authenticating CircleCI to push commits directly to GitHub

 to specify the location of

 the output key files.
-Run the commands below to generate new SSH keys.3 When asked for a passphrase, press enter twice to not add
+Run the commands below to generate new SSH keys.-C

 mkdir /tmp/ssh-temp/